stereolabs/zed-pcl/README.md

 # Stereolabs ZED - PCL

-This sample shows how to interface the ZED SDK and PCL (Point Cloud Library) to acquire and display a 3D point cloud from the ZED.
+This sample shows how to acquire and display a 3D point cloud with PCL (Point Cloud Library).

 ## Getting started